konovod/multiarray/README.md

 MultiArray is a shard with multidimensional arrays that can be indexed using enums or integer ranges.
 It also include number of helper functions that could be useful in DSLs for multidimensional optimization and other areas.

-This is WIP and just a draft for now.
+This is WIP and just a sketch for now, but fuctionality in the [Usage](#Usage) section should work.

 ## Installation